-Outstanding balance as on Interest rate D Type of security 31 March 2022 31 March 2021 (%) Repayment terms Type or security - 77.35 One year MCLR +0.50% per annum Repayable in 24 quarterly installments commenced from March 2020 and ending in December 2025.
+Outstanding balance as on Interest rate S. No Name 31 March 2022 31 March 2021 (%) Repayment terms Type of security 1 HDFC Bank - 77.35 One year MCLR +0.50% per annum Repayable in 24 quarterly installments commenced from March 2020 and ending in December 2025.
 The Group has pre-paid the entire outstanding borrowing during the year ended 31 March 2022.
-Subservient charge on movable fixed assets of the Holding Com- pany. - 107.94 One year MCLR +0.50% per annum Repayable in 24 quarterly installments com- menced from December 2020 and ending in September 2026.
+Subservient charge on movable fixed assets of the Holding Com- pany.
+2 HDFC Bank - 107.94 One year MCLR +0.50% per annum Repayable in 24 quarterly installments com- menced from December 2020 and ending in September 2026.
 The Group has pre-paid the entire outstanding borrowing during the year ended 31 March 2022.
-First pari passu charge on entire fixed assets and second pari passu charge on current assets of the Holding Company. - menced from September 2020 and ending in Exclusive charge on assets financed by the loan taken. - -Exclusive charge on assets financed by the loan taken.
-79.69 100.94 Three months MCLR+ spread per annum Repayable in 24 quarterly installments commenced from March 2020 and ending in December 2025.
+First pari passu charge on entire fixed assets and second pari passu charge on current assets of the Holding Company.
+3 Kotak Mahindra Bank - Repayable in 16 quarterly installments com- menced from September 2020 and ending in June 2024.
+The Group has pre-paid the entire outstanding borrowing during the year ended 31 March 2022.
+Exclusive charge on assets financed by the loan taken.
+4 Kotak Mahindra Bank - Repayable in 24 quarterly installments com- menced from November 2020 and ending in August 2026.
+The Group has pre-paid the entire outstanding borrowing during the year ended 31.
+March 2022. -Exclusive charge on assets financed by the loan taken.
+5 Kotak Mahindra Bank 79.69 100.94 Three months MCLR+ spread per annum Repayable in 24 quarterly installments commenced from March 2020 and ending in December 2025.
 Equitable mortgage on land and building located at Mallavalli village, Krishna District.
 Exclusive charge on movable fixed assets located at Mallavalli plant and by second charge on all current assets of the feed division.
-31 March 2022 31 March 2022 77.35 - 107.94 - 50.89 79.69 100.94 107.94 100.94 1 Interest rate (%) Repayment terms
+79.69 566.50 c Outstanding balance as on Interest rate Repayment S. No Name 31 March 2022 31 March 2021 (%) terms Type of security Type of security 1 ICICI Bank - 4.69 Six months IMCLR + spread per annum Repayable on demand First pari passu charge on current assets and second pari passu charge on fixed assets of the Holding Company, excluding project specific assets.
+2 Bank of Baroda - - One year MCLR + 0.4% per annum Repayable on demand First pari passu charge on current assets and second pari passu charge on fixed assets of the Company, excluding project specific assets.
+3 Union Bank of India - - One year MCLR + 0.85% per annum Repayable on demand First pari passu charge on current assets and second pari passu charge on fixed assets of the Company, excluding project specific assets.
+4 Kotak Mahindra Bank - 14.67 One year MCLR+ spread per annum Repayable on demand First charge on present and future currents assets of the feed division of the Group. - 19.36

-^{}Including current maturities of term loans from banks.
+\Including current maturities of term loans from banks.